cmarathi/Demistyfiying-C-Assignments/README.md

 # Demistyfiying-C-Assignments
-Exercises for the Udemy course Demystifying C Programming by Bhalchamdra Gholkar.
+Exercises for the Udemy course "Demystifying C Programming" by Bhalchamdra Gholkar.